Hanz-Ian/Hanz-Ian/README.md

 🎯 My aim is to become a Fullstack Developer

-📝 I’m currently figuring out what I'm learning right now  🤠
+📝 I’m currently learning Jetpack Compose, penetratrion testing with Kali and Ruby on Rails  🤠

 🤝 I’m looking to collaborate on small projects that can help me grow and apply new skills as a developer.